What do millennials want?

 Become a Millennial Magnet With PourMyBeer

-Millennials and generation Z want the newest tech, and they want it to work correctly every time.
+Millennials and Generation Z want the newest tech, and they want it to work correctly every time.
 The PourMyBeer self-serve wall tap system gives them the cutting-edge functionality they want, with the reliability you need for peace of mind.
-When we went to the drawing board, we focused on creating a wall tap system that delights customers and doesn’t come with any operational hassle.
+When we created our self-pour tech, we focused on creating a wall tap system that customers love.
+Our operators and their customers love that our tech does not come with any operational hassle.

 Oh, and one perk no other system can beat: There’s no foam.

 Implementing a new technology like a self-serve tap wall can feel daunting, so we designed our system to be as intuitive and reliable as possible.
 To make things even easier, we developed it with POS and other third-party integrations in mind.
 The PourMyBeer system allows you to check your sales and activity at a glance, check your reports from anywhere and manage your tap wall with ease.